khanm1/News-That-s-Fit-to-Scrape/README.md

 ## Usage

-- Click on the "Scrape" Add Icon at the Upper Right Hand Corner to Scrape News Articles from NPR News.
+- Click on the "Scrape" Add Icon at the Upper Right Hand Corner to Scrape News Articles from.

-- Click on Add Symbol on the Individual Articles to Store the Article in MongoDB.

 - Click on "Saved Articles" to bring up a List of Saved Articles.